New Orleans is a well-known party destination, but you don’t have to be the party type to enjoy all of its bars.

 In fact, Frenchman Street is where all the best music spots are in New Orleans, not Bourbon Street.
 So if you’re in town to hear music, head to Frenchman Street and you’re guaranteed to have a good time.

-Although technically not located in the Caribbean, New Orleans exudes the laidback fun vibe that you get in locales like Polynesia or the Caribbean, so I can totally see why!
+Although technically not located in the Caribbean, New Orleans exudes the laidback fun vibe that you get in locales like the Bahamas, so I can totally see why!

 Which bars in New Orleans are you going to visit?